by Brian Cameron, Oatley Vigmond LLP

 This is a busy time of year for holiday parties at people’s homes and workplace.
 It is also a time of year when some people drink more than usual and get into accidents when operating a vehicle while under the influence.

-Whether you’re an employer hosting a company holiday party for your staff, or an individual planning an event for family and friends at home, it is important to be aware of your potential liability and your responsibility as a host and to take steps to ensure everyone gets home safely.
-The recent legalization of cannabis makes it much more difficult to know if your guests are safe.
-It’s harder to tell when guests become unexpectedly more intoxicated due to the mixing of alcohol and cannabis.
+Whether you’re an employer hosting a company holiday party for your staff, or an individual planning an event for family and friends at home, it is important to be aware of your potential liability and your responsibility as a host, and to take steps to ensure everyone gets home safely.
+The legalization and growing popularity of cannabis use makes it much more difficult to know if your guests are safe.
+It’s harder to monitor cannabis use and to tell when guests become unexpectedly more intoxicated due to the mixing of alcohol and cannabis.